 Brief Description: This course will begin with introducing you to the origin of Heraldry and the need to show personal identity.
 It will then show you how Coats of Arms are

 This course will begin with introducing you to the origin of Heraldry and the need to show personal identity.
 It will then show you how Coats of Arms are constructed to set rules and instructions and then develops to show family connections, births, deaths and marriage.
-It spread its influence to effigies and armour, stained glass, tombs, flags, banners, seals and cones.
+It spread its influence to effigies and armour, stained glass, tombs, flags, banners, seals and coins.
 It keeps up to date influencing such things as badges, logos and trademarks.
 All will be illustrated with various examples.

 Previous Experience and Knowledge Needed?

 No previous experience required.

 By the end of the course, you will have the opportunity to:

 • To learn about the origin and history of Heraldry